Will FDA Heed Its Outside Experts' Advice On COVID-19 Vaccines?

 The agency's decision not to include a vote in Thursday's meeting will give the agency more flexibility when it comes to weighing its advisers' advice, said Norman Baylor, a former director of the FDA's Office of Vaccines Research and Review.

-"Although they are not required to take the opinions of the VRBPAC, they generally do," said Baylor, now president and CEO of Biologics Consulting.
-"But if you have a vote and depending on how that vote turns out, generally, it's kind of hard for the FDA to say, you know — if you had a vote, say, eight to two or it was unanimous — it's kind of hard to wiggle out of that."
+"Although they are not required to take the opinions of the [Vaccines and Related Biological Products Advisory Committee], they generally do," said Baylor, now president and CEO of Biologics Consulting.
+"But if you have a vote and depending on how that vote turns out, generally, it's kind of hard for the FDA to say, you know — if you had a vote, say, 8 to 2 or it was unanimous — it's kind of hard to wiggle out of that."

 Still, he said when the committee reconvenes in the fall and winter to evaluate specific vaccines that are up for review, it will be voting.